timescale/pgai/docs/delayed_embed.md

 Now, we're going to build a background job with timescaledb action that will populate the embedding column with the embeddings of the contents:

+:warning: Note that the api_key is being passed as a parameter to the function.
+If you're using the `ALTER SYSTEM` approach, you can remove the parameter.

+:warning: Remember your keys are pure text, so, they'll also be copied as part of the payload and may be appearing in logs.

 ```sql
 CREATE OR REPLACE FUNCTION populate_embedding(job_id int, config jsonb) returns void as $$